jtebert/gridsim/docs/development.md

 ## Release checklist

-- Verify tests and examples are
+- Verify tests and examples work
 - Check that all documentation is updated
 - Update version number (``__version__`) in `gridsim/__init__.py`
 - Update changelog: move "Unreleased" to new version
 - Push to master
 - Create release on Github
-  (This will automatically create a new documentation version on Read The Docs and deploy an updated release to PyPi
+  (This will automatically create a new documentation version on Read The Docs and deploy an updated release to PyPi)

 ## Build Documentation